 The exam has 90, multiple choice questions of which 75 are scored.
 There is one correct answer and 3 plausible, but incorrect answers.
 Some questions relate to a scenario which you will read in order to determine the correct answers.

 You have 2.5 hours to complete the CIPP/E exam.
-There is an optional 15 minute break half-way through but the clock does not pause for this – it is part of the 2.5 hours.
-If you take the break, you must submit the first half of your exam and you cannot go back to these questions upon return from your break.
+There is an optional 15 minute break half-way through but the clock does not pause for this, it is part of the 2.5 hours.
+If you take the break, you must submit the first half of your exam and you cannot revisit these questions upon return from your break.

 The CIPP/E exam is certainly challenging.
 The scoring system is complex and not very transparent, so it can be difficult to know exactly how well you need to do in order to pass.
 The exam is a test of understanding rather than memorising.

 From the IAPP certification candidate handbook: “All IAPP exams have a set cut score that is determined by the Exam Development Board and psychometric analysis.
 This cut score is a set number of correctly answered scored questions and is then set to 300 on our scale of 100-500 with a score of 300 and above being passing”